Ask the Experts: RSV (Respiratory Syncytial Virus)

 • infants with substantially increased risk for severe RSV disease (such as hemodynamically significant congenital heart disease or intensive care admission requiring oxygen at hospital discharge).

-Infants and children age 8–19 months who are at increased risk for severe RSV disease and are entering their second RSV season are recommended to receive nirsevimab regardless of history of maternal vaccination.
+Infants and children age 8 through 19 months who are at increased risk for severe RSV disease and are entering their second RSV season are recommended to receive nirsevimab (Beyfortus) regardless of history of maternal vaccination.
+Clesrovimab is not recommended for children age 8 months or older.

-ACIP routinely recommends nirsevimab (Beyfortus, Sanofi) only for infants younger than 8 months of age whose mothers were not vaccinated, or not effectively vaccinated, with Abrysvo (Pfizer) RSV vaccine during their pregnancy.
-Nirsevimab is not recommended for this infant unless there is a clinical reason to believe maternal vaccination was ineffective, for example, if the infant had been born less than 14 days after vaccine administration.
+ACIP routinely recommends nirsevimab (Beyfortus, Sanofi) or clesrovimab (Enflonsia, Merck) only for infants younger than 8 months of age whose mothers were not vaccinated, or not effectively vaccinated, with Abrysvo (Pfizer) RSV vaccine during their pregnancy.
+RSV preventive antibody products are not recommended for this infant unless there is a clinical reason to believe maternal vaccination was ineffective, for example, if the infant had been born less than 14 days after vaccine administration.
+See this question for additional information about when to consider an RSV preventive antibody product for the infant of a vaccinated mother.

 Nirsevimab (Beyfortus, Sanofi) dosing is based upon weight and/or age.
 It is available in 50-mg or 100-mg manufacturer-filled syringes (MFS).
 Infants younger than 8 months and weighing less than 5 kgs (11 lbs.) should receive a 50-mg dose, given as a 50-mg MFS.
 Infants younger than 8 months and weighing 5 kg (11 lb.), or more, should receive a single 100-mg dose, given as a 100-mg MFS.
 Infants and toddlers age 8 months through 19 months who need nirsevimab should receive a 200-mg dose, given as two 100-mg MFS.

-Do not administer two 50-mg MFS to an infant who needs a 100-mg MFS.
-The supply of 50-mg MFS is intended for the smallest infants.
+Avoid administering two 50-mg MFS to an infant who needs a 100-mg MFS.
+The 50-mg MFS is intended for the smallest infants.
 The cost of the 50-mg and 100-mg MFS are equivalent, despite the difference in dose; insurance plans may not cover the cost of two doses given to an infant not recommended to receive two doses.
 Only high-risk children age 8 through 19 months are recommended to receive two (100-mg) MFS doses at the same visit.

 See the Immunize.org standing order template for details: www.immunize.org/wp-content/uploads/catg.d/p3097.pdf.

-The supply of 50-mg manufacturer-filled syringes (MFS) of nirsevimab (Beyfortus) should be reserved for infants weighing less than 5 kilograms (less than 11 pounds).
-In addition, insurers may not cover the cost of two 50-mg MFS doses administered to one infant.
+The 50-mg manufacturer-filled syringes (MFS) of nirsevimab (Beyfortus) should be reserved for infants weighing less than 5 kilograms (less than 11 pounds).
 The cost of a single MFS is the same, whether it is a 50-mg MFS or a 100-mg MFS.
+Insurers are likely to cover only the cost of one MFS dose to an infant younger than age 8 months.
 Only high-risk children age 8 through 19 months are recommended to receive two (100-mg) MFS doses at the same visit.

-Yes, nirsevimab (Beyfortus, Sanofi) may be coadministered with all other recommended age-appropriate vaccines.
-Nirsevimab should not interfere with the immune response to routine childhood vaccines when given together or at any time before or after them.
-Likewise, vaccination does not interfere with the effectiveness of nirsevimab.
+Yes, nirsevimab (Beyfortus, Sanofi) or clesrovimab (Enflonsia, Merck) may be coadministered with all other recommended age-appropriate vaccines.
+An RSV preventive antibody product should not interfere with the immune response to routine childhood vaccines when given together or at any time before or after them.
+Likewise, vaccination does not interfere with the effectiveness of the preventive antibody product.

 When giving several injections at a single visit, separate intramuscular vaccines by at least 1 inch in the body of the muscle, if possible, to reduce the likelihood of overlapping local injection site reactions.